aivarsk/libvmod-rewrite/README.rst

 DESCRIPTION
 ===========

 Varnish vmod hack demonstrating how to rewrite HTML content.
-It does that for every client request so you should ensure backend does not send gziped content otherwise it will be unzipped for each client request.

 `Buy me a drink!`__